 Alpaca Walks are most enjoyable in nice weather, but can be scheduled year round with the exception of the month of December.
 We are lucky in Ohio to have four seasons, each of them beautiful in its own way.
 We are open to scheduling during winter months as long as it is not muddy, icy, raining or snowing.
 Though you may reserve a winter date, we cannot guarantee that date until checking the weather conditions the day before.

 We are happy to answer your questions about alpacas and our farm as we walk with the alpacas.
 We can share with you as much or as little as you’d like to know.
 We’ve been raising alpacas for 20 years, so we’ve learned a lot and have many experiences to share if you are interested.
 All you have to do is ask.

 Time for Pictures

-Of course, you’ll want some pictures and we can stop for photo ops as many times as you’d like during the Alpaca Walk.
+Of course, you’ll want some pictures and we can stop for photo ops as many times as you’d like.
 Since you will need both hands to hold your alpaca, it works best if we take pictures for you and send them to you by email as a delightful memento of your special day!

 Meet our Other Animals

 As we leave the pasture, we’ll introduce you to our Angora goats, Mike, Ike, and Lola.
 On our way back, we’ll pass by the bunny shed where you can see our Angora rabbits.
 Simon is our buck, Mrs. Fitz is our doe, and sometimes we have baby bunnies which is always a special treat.
 You’ll see chickens too and a very fancy rooster named Beauregard.